bullhornfixie/next.js-crash-course-2021/README.md

 ### Key Learning Points
 - Wrapped pages in Layout component
 - GetStaticProps
+- Importing css files to components and wrapping elements in those styling components
+- Changed detect indent on VS to 2
+- Nested routes

 ### GetStaticProps
 - Next.js has an advantage over React apps on page pre-rendering